rueedlinger/machine-learning-snippets/README.md

 pipenv update
 ```

+#### Export the Jupyter Notebooks
+To export the Jupyter notebooks in to another format like Markdonw, HTML, PDF, etc.

+You can adapt the [export-notebooks.sh](export-notebooks.sh) script.
+This scrip uses
+`nbconvert` to convert the Jupyter notebooks.

 ## The snippets...
 At the moment there are the following machine learning snippets available as Jupyter (Python) Notebook.